-Roque has over ten years of experience in digital media and communications and has worked primarily with investigative journalists.
-She spent three years in the Balkans working with ICFJ partner the Organized Crime and Corruption Reporting Project (OCCRP), a network of award-winning investigative reporters exposing high-level corruption and links between governments and organized crime across Europe, Russia, Central Asia, the Middle East, Africa, and Latin America.
-She rose from working with OCCRP's Daily News Team to becoming the network's Chief Communications Officer.
-In her time there, she raised OCCRP’s profile, planned media outreach for stories, and kept European policymakers and civil society actors informed on challenges and threats faced by reporters in these regions.
-She was also a liaison between OCCRP journalists and Transparency International activists, facilitating and advancing the work of the Global Anti-Corruption Consortium.
-She has trained reporters in social media and story outreach at the Stockholm School of Economics Riga Centre for Media Studies for its Eastern Partnership program and has taken part in both OCCRP’s and the Global Investigative Journalism Network's global conferences.
+My background: I have ten years of experience in digital media and communications and have worked primarily with investigative journalists.
+I rose from working with OCCRP's daily news team to becoming the network's chief communications officer.
+In my time there, I raised OCCRP’s profile, planned media outreach for stories, and kept European policymakers and civil society actors informed on challenges and threats faced by reporters in these regions.
+I was also a liaison between OCCRP journalists and Transparency International activists, facilitating and advancing the work of the Global Anti-Corruption Consortium.
+I’ve also trained reporters in social media and story outreach at the Stockholm School of Economics Riga Centre for Media Studies for its Eastern Partnership program, and have taken part in both OCCRP and the Global Investigative Journalism Network's global conferences.

 Ask me about: Network building, digital communities, story amplification, martial arts

 Contact me: firstname.lastname@example.org